 Extending the statute is often called "tolling."
 Tolling or extending the statute temporarily stops the clock for a particular reason, such as the collector agreeing to extend your time to pay.

 For example, Emily owes the Farmer's Market $345.
 The statute of limitations for this type of debt in her state is six years.
-Normally the statute would begin to run when Emily stopped paying the debt, but Farmer's gave her an additional six months to pay (and therefore tolled or extended the statute of limitations for six months).
-After six months, Emily still cannot pay the debt.
+Normally the statute would begin to run when Emily stopped paying the debt, but Farmer's gave her an additional six months to pay, and therefore tolled or extended the statute of limitations for six months.
+After six months, Emily still can't pay the debt.
 The six-year statute of limitations begins to run at this point.

 Reviving a statute of limitations means that the entire time period begins again.
 Depending on your state, this can happen if you make a partial payment on a debt or otherwise acknowledge that you owe a debt that you haven't been paying.
 In some states, partial payment will only "toll" the statute rather than revive it.

-For a state-by-state chart on statutes of limitations for various debts, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Margaret Reiter and Robin Leonard (Nolo).
+For a state-by-state chart on statutes of limitations for various debts, get Solve Your Money Troubles: Debt, Credit & Bankruptcy, by Amy Loftsgordon and Cara O'Neill (Nolo).
 This book contains everything you need to get out of debt and repair your credit.

 1 | 2